Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Integer lattice counting estimates

 \subsection{Septic counting estimates}

-We now show a septic counting estimate, which will be helpful for us to analyze the regularity of a septic term.
-For this purpose, we recall the notion of a pairing from \cite[Definition 4.30]{Bring2} to describe the structure of the contractions.
+We now show a septic counting estimate similar to \cite[Lemma~4.31]{Bring2}, which will be helpful for us to analyze the regularity of a septic term.
+Let us recall the notion of a pairing at the end of Subsection~\ref{SUBSEC:mul}.
+If $(n_j, n_k)$ with $j \neq k$ is a pairing, we say that the tuple of indices $(j, k)$ is a {\it paired index}.
+If $\mathcal P$ is a set of disjoint paired indices, we write $j \in \mathcal P$ if $j$ belongs to some tuple of paired index in $\mathcal P$ and $j \notin \mathcal P$ otherwise.